 But where is the QLAC option at Fidelity and Vanguard?
 Nowhere to be seen?
 Remember annuities such as the QLAC can only per underwritten by an insurance company.
 Only an insurance/ annuity carrier can guarantee lifetime income like the Qualifying Longevity Annuity Contract does.
-Both investing companies, Vanguard and Fidelity, offer annuity purchasing services outsourced to a third party insurance agency companies.
-Being insurance agencies regulated by their home state, they receive commission directly from the insurance annuity QLAC companies they offer; Vanguard even charges you 2% on the purchase deposit amount which is reflected in now a lower income payment to the annuitant.
+As of 2016 both investing companies, Vanguard and Fidelity, offer annuity purchasing services outsourced to a third party insurance agency companies.
+Vanguard contracts QLACs from 3 providers out of 10.
+Fidelity has little more insurance providers with 4 out of ten companies.
+Both Vanguard and Fidelity being insurance agencies regulated by their home state, they receive commission directly from the insurance annuity QLAC companies they offer; Vanguard even charges you one time 2% on the purchase deposit amount which is reflected in now a lower income payment to the annuitant.
 An example of $100,000 purchase of a longevity annuity at Vanguard would cost you a fee of $2,000!

 See Vanguards disclosures

 " Vanguard Annuity Access is provided by Vanguard Marketing Corporation, d/b/a VMC Insurance Services in California.
 Fixed annuities purchased through Vanguard Annuity Access are subject to a one-time transaction fee.
 The fee is equal to 2% of the purchase amount."

 Vanguard or third party potentially also receives commission less than 5% for the QLAC sale or some type of other compensation, however this was not disclosed.
 Fidelity doesn't use the 2% client fee directed to the QLAC annuity holder but uses the more traditional one time commission that is paid by the insurance company to the agent.